NaturalIntelligence/fast-xml-parser/README.md

 * **tagValueProcessor** : Process tag value during transformation.
 Like HTML decoding, word capitalization, etc. Applicable in case of string only.
 * **attrValueProcessor** : Process attribute value during transformation.
 Like HTML decoding, word capitalization, etc. Applicable in case of string only.
 * **stopNodes** : an array of tag names which are not required to be parsed.
 Instead their values are parsed as string.
+* **alwaysCreateTextNode** : When `true`, forces the parser always return a property for the `textNodeName` even if there are no attributes or node children.
 </details>

 <details>